 A marriage license and marriage certificate are different documents.
 The marriage license permits a marriage to take place.
 The marriage certificate indicates that a legal marriage has been performed.

-How to Apply for a Marriage License
+How to Apply for a Marriage or Civil Union License

 - There are no state residence or U.S. citizenship requirements.

 - The legal age to enter into a legal marriage or civil union is 18 years old..

 - Proof of age is required.
 A certified copy of a birth certificate must be presented for anyone 18 years of age or under.
 For more information regarding applicants under the age of 18, please contact us click here at: [email protected]

 - If previously married, proof of original divorce decree or death certificate needs to be presented to the marriage agent by the applicant if the divorce or death occurred less than 30 days prior to picking up the license.

 - Cousins may marry.
 However, the blood relationship between the prospective applicants cannot be closer than first cousins.

 Where to Obtain a Marriage and/or Civil Union License and Schedule an APPOINTMENT

 The main office is located on Oahu at: